 If you’re to take anything away from inversion let it be this: Spend less time trying to be brilliant and more time trying to avoid obvious stupidity.
 The kicker?
 Avoiding stupidity is easier than seeking brilliance.

-Inversion is a Farnam Street Mental Model.
+Inversion is part of the Farnam Street Latticework of Mental Models.